 Growth and Reproduction in Cats

-Older dogs have not been documented to have different nutritional requirements than middle-aged dogs.
-Some dogs begin old age considerably overweight, while others may show some loss of condition.
+Older dogs and cats may not be as efficient in metabolizing dietary protein than younger animals.They may actually require more dietary protein than their younger counterparts to maintain protein reserves and maximize protein turnover rates.
+In addition, decreased fat digestion occurs with age in cats, so geriatric cats may actually require a higher-fat diet than their younger counterparts.
+In contrast, some dogs and cats begin old age considerably overweight, whereas others may show some loss of condition.
 Feeding an appropriate food with a different nutrient profile with respect to energy, fat, or fiber content (increased or decreased) may be needed to maintain optimal body weight and condition.
 Geriatric dogs and cats should be monitored in a preventive health program that includes periodic assessments of body weight and condition.
 The incidence of chronic degenerative organ disease increases with age, and early diagnosis fosters earlier treatment and more effective nutritional management.

 Work or Stress